rapidsai/raft/README.md

       - `solver`: Sparse solvers for optimization and approximation
     - `stats`: Moments, summary statistics, model performance measures
     - `util`: Various reusable tools and utilities for accelerated algorithm development
+  - `internal`: A private header-only component that hosts the code shared between benchmarks.
   - `scripts`: Helpful scripts for development
   - `src`: Compiled APIs and template specializations for the shared libraries
   - `test`: Googletests source code